 Finally, there’s a piece of this evaluation that must include communication.
 The team should have let senior leadership know about its progress honestly and regularly, and they should also share their learnings with other teams.
 Perhaps the team struggled to come up with a winning idea, but what they learned they shared, and it led other teams to come up with something great.
 This is worth factoring into the evaluation too.

 Ultimately the best teams produce results by staying close to the customer, working iteratively and validating assumptions.
 It’s not enough to just nail the how or process.
 Teams need to deliver results too.
 But applying Lean Startup principles to how a team works minimizes the risk of failure and maximizes the probability of delivering results.

 What did a team learn and how did they know?
 How well did they apply what they learned and shared it with others?
 Did they go after the toughest problems and stay focused on them?
 Did their work result in unlocking new sources of revenue?
 The answers to all these questions should be how a manager assesses a team’s performance in a modern company.

 Accountability may be daunting at first, but your teams will love working in a creative, iterative and agile way that improves their probability of success.
 By evolving your understanding of how employees COULD be evaluated, leaders can properly incentivize employees to bring forth bold, new ideas and contribute very real outcomes for your modern company.

 Thanks to Beth Sordi for contributing this piece.
-She is a group product manager at Adobe, and has worked with many teams to incorporate Lean Startup principles into their process.
-If you want to bring the entrepreneurial spirit to your large organization, Lean Startup Company’s Education Program can help.
-We empower you to solve your own problems using entrepreneurial management, no matter your industry, size company, or sector of the economy.
-Email us.
-We’re here to help.
+She is a highly analytical and data-driven product manager specializing in approachable styles to energize cross-functional teams.
+If you want to bring the entrepreneurial spirit to your large organization, Lean Startup Co. can help.